robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 Examples::

    pybot --flattenkeywords name:HugeKeyword --flattenkeywords name:resource.* tests.txt
+   rebot --flattenkeywords foritem tests.txt

 Flattening keywords is done already when the `output file`_ is parsed.
 This can save a significant amount of memory especially with deeply nested keyword structures.

-.. note:: Flattening keywords is a new feature in Robot Framework 2.8.2.
+.. note:: Flattening keywords is a new feature in Robot Framework 2.8.2, and
+          :opt:`FOR` and :opt:`FORITEM` modes were added in Robot Framework 2.8.5.

 Setting start and end time of execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~